 The South African High Commission in Wellington has provided information on the visa application process.

-An outbreak of Dengue fever is currently ongoing in the Solomon Islands, Vanuatu and New Caledonia.
+An outbreak of Dengue fever is currently ongoing in the Solomon Islands, Vanuatu, New Caledonia and Palau.
 Dengue fever is a viral disease spread by the bite of an infected Aedes mosquito and can cause significant symptoms.
 Symptoms include high fever, headache, pain behind the eyes, joint pain, muscle and bone pain, rash and mild bleeding (e.g nose bleeds).
 A small proportion of dengue fever cases have a severe disease which can lead to shock or death.

 On 13th October 2016 the Government of Thailand announced the passing of His Majesty The King of Thailand, Bhumibol Adulyadej.
 The interim government has announced an official mourning period of one year from 14 October.
 To convey our sincere sympathy it is important that we fully respect and comply with the etiquette and protocols surrounding this period of royal mourning.